alemart/surgescript/docs/tutorials/object_tree.md

 }
 ```

-> **Automatic Garbage Collection**
->
+!!! tip "Automatic Garbage Collection"

-> When you spawn an object, make sure you store a reference to it somewhere.
+    When you spawn an object, make sure you store a reference to it somewhere.

->
-> If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's built-in Garbage Collector.
+    If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's built-in garbage collector.